 Concepts behind the Matrix Market Maker

-The Matrix Market Maker (MMM) is a new model of Market Maker developed by Swaap.
+The Matrix Market Maker (MMM) is a new model of Market Making developed by Swaap.
 It is a stochastic, asymmetric, oracle-guided, multi-asset constant geometric mean product market maker.
 Its function is to enable passive investing strategies with market-level performance.

 Swaap strongly reduces Impermanent Loss by staying market neutral.
 This means that asset quantities in the pool always remain close to their initial distribution.
 Put differently: if you deposit 100 BTC and 100 DAI, at withdrawal the pool will give you back as close as possible to 100 BTC and 100 DAI + collected fees, no matter the price of the assets.